-For Museums for America, Grants.gov will accept applications through 11:59 p.m.
-U.S. Eastern Time on November 15, 2022.
+For Inspire!
+Grants for Small Museums, Grants.gov will accept applications through 11:59 p.m.
+U.S. Eastern Time on November 15, 2023.

 Under certain circumstances, IMLS allows an extension of grant application deadlines for adversely affected applicant organizations that are located in counties listed in Emergency Declarations and/or Major Disaster Declarations.
 See Application Deadlines for further information.